The Barclays Funds List

 The value of investments can fall as well as rise.
 You may get back less than you invest.
 Tax rules can change and their effects on you will depend on your individual circumstances.

-Take advantage of tax-efficient investing and protect your returns from income tax, tax on dividends and Capital Gains Tax (CGT).
+Try a sweeter way to invest and protect your returns from income tax, tax on dividends and Capital Gains Tax (CGT).

 A flexible, straightforward account with no limits on the amount you can invest.